borball/ansible-haproxy/README.md

 Download the role either with ansible galaxy or add the role as a git submodule in your own ansible project.

-Following is an example how to use the lbs and role.
+Following is an example how to use the lbs.yml and role.

 ```yaml
 - hosts: servers